1611Dhruv/threejs-ai/README.md

 - Customize t-shirt features and explore AI-generated options directly on the landing page.
 - Experience the interactive 3D t-shirt model and its seamless integration with advanced AI technology.

+## Deployment

+This project is hosted at [threejs-ai-ten.vercel.app](https://threejs-ai-ten.vercel.app).

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements.